Fox, Sony lead studios for Oscar nominations

 Fox also earned 11 nominations for "Life of Pi," among them best picture, best director and adapted screenplay.

-"Lincoln" was produced by Dreamworks and distributed domestically by Walt Disney, which ranked third among studios in nominations, with 17 nods, twelve of them for "Lincoln."
+"Lincoln" was produced by Dreamworks and distributed domestically by Walt Disney (DIS.N), which ranked third among studios in nominations, with 17 nods, twelve of them for "Lincoln."

-Sony Pictures Entertainment, which was second with 24 nominations, earned nods for "Zero Dark Thirty," "Skyfall" and "Amour," with five nominations each.
+Sony Pictures Entertainment (6758.T), which was second with 24 nominations, earned nods for "Zero Dark Thirty," "Skyfall" and "Amour," with five nominations each.

 Weinstein Company, a privately held company headed by brothers Harvey and Bob Weinstein that is well-known for its intense post-nomination marketing strategy, pulled in 16, including nods for "Silver Linings Playbook," "The Master" and "Django Unchained."